KPRoche/kubestellar/docs/content/direct/contribute.md

 ## Work with us on GitHub!

-More documentation and the actual management of contributions to the development of KubeStellar done via our GitHub repository.
-See it [there](https://github.com/kubestellar/kubestellar/blob/main/docs/content/direct/contributor.md).
+More documentation and the actual management of contributions to the development of KubeStellar are done [via our GitHub repository.](https://github.com/kubestellar/kubestellar).

 *We can't wait to collaborate with you!*